 *This post originally appeared on our Member Site blog, where experts respond to members’ questions and concerns.
 To take advantage of our current special offer and get full access to the Allies in Recovery eLearning program for families, click here.

 Illustration © Eleanor Davis

 Many families of addicted loved ones find themselves wishing for their loved one to swing from one extreme clear over to the other.
-They are beyond fed up with the pain and the drama, and their dearest wish becomes that their loved one never touch another drop, take another hit, etc. In fact they may have come to believe that 100% abstinence is the only acceptable solution.
+They are beyond fed up with the pain and the drama.
+Their dearest wish becomes that their loved one never touch another drop, take another hit, etc. In fact they may have come to believe that 100% abstinence is the only acceptable solution.

 Yet the research on alcohol suggests that moderation may work for people with less severe addiction problems.
 The studies suggest that for some people who may have not gone over the line into a pervasive pattern of use, they can drink a few glasses of alcohol, learn to stop there, and come to enjoy a somewhat normal life of drinking.

 If your loved one believes they can moderate, there are two good reasons for you to go along with this.
 First of all, it may work.
-Second of all, if it doesn’t work, your loved one will learn that they are unable to control their drinking or drug use – that this problem is bigger than they initially thought.
+Second of all, if it doesn’t work, your loved one will learn that they are unable to control their drinking or drug use.
+They see that this problem is bigger than they initially thought.
 These are good realizations for your loved one to have on their own!

 Attempts at moderation are a useful way for a person abusing drugs or alcohol to get feedback.
 It creates awareness around their using in general, and may well signal to them that their alcohol or drug use is playing a larger role in their lives than they would care to admit.
 And this awareness is generated without judgement from their entourage, but rather through self-observation.